dpellow/lt_cvd/README.md

 Health and medication statuses should be from the prediction timepoint (ie a subsequent diabetes diagnoses that occurs after YRS_SINCE_TRANS should not be considered as a positive), and include diagnoses and prescriptions from pre-transplant as well.
 Note that positive health and medication statuses should be assumed to persist - a diagnosis of hypertension or requiring statins is assumed not to reverse over time.
 (An exception is post-transplant diabetes, which is often transient, but usually coded differently).

+### Outputs
+The code will print out the C-index and Brier score and save 3 files in the output directory: `predictions.csv` with the predicted 10 year risk, `metrics.txt` with the C-index and Brier score metrics, and a calibration plot in `calibration.png`,

 CV_HISTORY includes any of the CV events that occurred prior to YRS_SINCE_TRANS, including prior to transplant.
 EVENT is 1 if there is a CV event after YRS_SINCE_TRANS, and MONTHS_TO_EVENT is until the _next_ event.